mangano-ito/github-pubkey-auto-register/README.md

 ---

-You can also provide your GitHub password instread of a token (not recommended):
+You can also provide your GitHub password instead of a token (not recommended):

 ```bash
 export GITHUB_USER_ID='your-id';